wp-plugins/opensearchserver-search/readme.txt

 == Frequently Asked Questions ==

-Q: What is OpenSearchServer?
+= What is OpenSearchServer? =

-A: Open Search Server is a search engine software developed under the GPL v3 open source licence.
+Open Search Server is a search engine software developed under the GPL v3 open source licence.
 Read more on http://www.open-search-server.com

-Q: How to update the search index?
+= How to update the search index? =

-A: Using the Reindex-Site button in the OpenSearchServer Settings page.
+Using the Reindex-Site button in the OpenSearchServer Settings page.
 While posting a page or a post OpenSearchServer plugin automatically indexes the post or page

-Q: When I click Create-index/Save button or reindex button I got an exception saying "Bad credential"
+= When I click Create-index/Save button or reindex button I got an exception saying "Bad credential" =

-A: Check that the credentials used in the plugin page is correct against the ones created in OpenSearchServer instance, under the privilages tab.
+Check that the credentials used in the plugin page is correct against the ones created in OpenSearchServer instance, under the privilages tab.

-Q: I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23"
+= I get an error when I install opensearchserver "Fatal error: OSS_API won't work without curl extension in "opensearchserver-search\OSS_API.class.php" on line 23" =

-A: Check that CURL extension for PHP is enabled on your server, else install it.
+Check that CURL extension for PHP is enabled on your server, else install it.

-Q: How to customize/style the search page.
+= How to customize/style the search page? =

-A: Copy the file opensearchserver_search.php from the directory wp-content/plugins/opensearchserver-search to your current theme folder (wp-content/themes/twentyfourteen).
+Copy the file opensearchserver_search.php from the directory wp-content/plugins/opensearchserver-search to your current theme folder (wp-content/themes/twentyfourteen).
 Customize the layout as per your needs.

-Q: Will this plugin work with a multisites installation?
+= Will this plugin work with a multisites installation? =

-A: Yes, this plugin supports multisites installation.
+Yes, this plugin supports multisites installation.

+= I already manage my OpenSearchServer index in another way (web crawler).
+Can I use this plugin to plug my Wordress search page to my existing index?

+Yes you can: enable the "Search only" mode to switch off sending of data (new posts and pages) from Wordpress to OpenSearchServer.

 == Screenshots ==

 1. The admin page.
 2. An example of search result.

 == Changelog ==

 = 1.3.2 =